trowm/matt-pi-power-/README.md

 I've also added the concept of "status" of the switch, by way of writing 'true' or 'false' to a file.
 Because the pi-mote is a closed loop, there's NO way to actually get the status of a socket.
 None.
 Zip.
 Nada.

-All I wanted, in the web-interface, is to KNOW the status and to be able to overide the cron-job I setup, compliments to [Pengin Tutor - pi-power](http://www.penguintutor.com/raspberrypi/pi-power)
+All I wanted, in the web-interface, is to KNOW the status and to be able to overide the cron-job I setup, cron-job info compliments to [Pengin Tutor - pi-power](http://www.penguintutor.com/raspberrypi/pi-power)

 ## Some resources